These Frequently Asked Questions are for students who are thinking about applying to a UC graduate program, but have not yet started an application.

 Can I receive conditional admission as an international student?
 Expand

 Because admissions decisions are determined by the individual graduate programs, you will need to directly contact the Admissions Contact or Program Coordinator for the program to which you are interested in applying.
-Use the graduate program contacts list to find the appropriate contact person for your program of interest.
+Use the graduate program finder to find the appropriate contact person for your program of interest.

 Can I apply to two (or more) programs at UC?
 Expand